PHACDataHub/privacy_rac_demo/README.md

 ontology_tool = Tool.from_function(
         func=ontology,
         name="Ontology",
-        description="useful for when you need to know the categories, attributes, and relationships available in the pi_for_purposes tool.
+        description="useful for when you need to know the categories, attributes, and relationships available in the permitted_uses tool.
 Does not require input."
     )
 ```